By Mike Loughrin, CEO for Transformance Advisors

 One ray of sunshine does light our way through the chaos.

-There is general agreement on levels of knowledge, known as “belts”, and the roles people with these belts will take on six sigma projects.
-The most widely recognized six sigma belts and the corresponding roles are:
+There is general agreement on levels of knowledge, known as “belts”, and the roles people with these belts will take on Six Sigma projects.
+The most widely recognized Six Sigma belts and the corresponding roles are:

 - Yellow: subject matter experts and other project support roles